-Step Who Action Deadline Notes One Bargaining unit member and/or CEA Faculty Representative File health and safety complaint in writing with immediate supervisor or principal Within five workdays of the occurrence and/or violation The new joint Health and Safety Committee will determine a mutually agreed-upon form for such complaints.
-In the meantime please submit via email to principal/supervisor and cc: CEA at: CEAHealthSafety@ceaohio.org .
-Principal or immediate supervisor Responds in writing Within ten workdays of complaint filing If complainant(s) are satisfied with response, process ends.
-If not satisfied or no response received, move to step two.
-Two Bargaining unit member and/or CEA Faculty Representative Appeal health and safety complaint in writing to Director of Buildings and Grounds Within five workdays of the immediate supervisor/pri ncipal's response or due date to respond The new joint Health and Safety Committee will determine a mutually agreed-upon method for such appeals.
-In the meantime please submit via email to Director of Buildings and Grounds DeJuan Hood at dhood@columbus.k12.oh.us and cc: CEA at: CEAHealthSafety@ceaohio.org .
-Director of Buildings and Grounds Responds in writing Within ten workdays of appeal filing If corrective action is identified in the response, then the response must include a planned date of project completion.
+Step Who Action Deadline Notes One Bargaining unit member and/or CEA Faculty Rep- resentative File health and safety complaint in writing with immediate super- visor or principal Within five workdays of the occurrence and/or violation Submit detailed complaint or concern via email to principal/supervisor and cc: CEAHealthSafety@ceaohio.org For all concerns include room number and location.
+For HVAC concerns include room temperature, if possible.
+Request a work order be submitted and include the work order number in the email to CEA.
+V Principal or imme- diate supervisor Responds in writing Within ten workdays of complaint filing If complainant(s) are satisfied with response, process ends.
+If not satisfied or no response is received, move to Step 2.
+Two Bargaining unit member and/or CEA Faculty Rep- resentative Appeal health and safety complaint in writing to Director of Buildings and Grounds Within five workdays of the immediate su- pervisor/princi- pal's response or due date to respond Submit appeal via email to Interim Director of Buildings and Grounds, Jeff Roe at jroejr@columbus.k12.oh.us and cc: CEAHealthSafety@ceaohio.org Director of Build- ings and Grounds Responds in writing Within ten workdays of complaint filing If corrective action is identified in the response, then the response must include a planned date of project completion .
 If complainant(s) are satisfied with response, process ends.
-If not satisfied or no response received, move to step three.
-Three Bargaining unit member and/or CEA Faculty Representative File complaint with Ohio Bureau of Workers Compensation Public Employees Risk Reduction Program (PERRP) using form SH-6.
-N/A PERRP form SH-6 can be found at: https://www.bwc.ohio.gov/downloads/blank pdf/SH-6.pdf .
-This fillable pdf can be submitted via email to perrpcomplaint@bwc.state.oh.us .
-When filing, cc: CEA at: CEAHealthSafety@ceaohio.org .
+If not satisfied or no response is received, move to Step 3.
+Three Bargaining unit member and/or CEA Faculty Rep- resentative File complaint with Ohio Bureau of Work- ers Compensation Public Employees Risk Reduction Pro- gram (PERRP) using SH-6 N/A PERRP form SH-6 can be found at: www.bwc.ohio.gov/downloads/blankpdf/SH-6.pdf This fillable pdf can be submitted via email to perrpcomplaint@bwc.state.oh.us When filing, cc: CEAHealthSafety@ceaohio.org